 This introductory survey course is designed to provide students with current information on topics relevant to employment in early childhood programs.
 The course explores the historical and philosophical roots of early childhood education, general principles in child development, the teacher's role, values and ethics in early childhood education, curriculum design, and classroom management.
 Twenty hours of observation in a group childcare setting are required.
 Enrollment in certain courses may require a professional liability fee of \$16.00.
+Students will be notified via their JCCC student e-mail account if the fee is due and instructions on how to pay the fee.
 3 hrs. lecture/wk.